morinted/plover_theory/lesson-3-bottom-row.md

 Find steno outlines that will write these English sentences, including punctuation.

-a.
-Huff, puff, and start.
+1. Huff, puff, and start.

-b.
-Cut up the rug.
+1. Cut up the rug.

-c.
-Hug a wet rat.
+1. Hug a wet rat.

-d.
-Tug at the straps.
+1. Tug at the straps.
+1. You had a skull.

-e.
-You are a star.
+1. You are a star of sorts.

-f.
-Is it a worse cut?
+1. Is it a worse cut?